FAQ - Human Resources at Ohio State

 No. The tuition assistance benefit applies to courses taken at Ohio State only.

-You do not need to complete an application for the employee tuition benefit.
-After your eligibility information is verified by the Office of the University Bursar, the tuition assistance benefit will reflect as a credit against the fees assessed for that academic term on your fee statement.
+After the Office of the University Bursar verifies your eligibility information, the tuition assistance benefit will reflect as a credit against the fees assessed for that academic term on your fee statement.

 Tuition assistance pays the Instructional, General and non-Ohio resident fees only, up to $9,640 per semester.
 (This maximum amount is subject to change.)
 The program does not cover application, registration, late or other fees.
 You are responsible for the difference between the approved tuition assistance benefit and the total fees associated with taking courses at Ohio State.
 Please see the Faculty and Staff Tuition Assistance Program Guidelines for more information.